-- 4.15 On the basis of this all visit based data design factor of 1.32, the following provides an indication of the general levels of accuracy of all visit based MENE results: - When the sample size is around 50,000 visits, the data will generally be accurate to around +/-0.6% at the 95% confidence level. - When the sample size is around 20,000 visits, the data will generally be accurate to around +/-0.9% at the 95% confidence level. - When the sample size is around 10,000 visits, the data will generally be accurate to around +/-1.3% at the 95% confidence level. - Where the sample size is around 5,000 visits, the data will generally be accurate to around +/-1.8% at the 95% confidence level. - 4.16 Table 4-3 illustrates the design effects and design factors associated with the sample of 20,374 selected visits and the sub-samples of visits taken to different specific types of place (as recorded at question five).
+- 4.15 On the basis of this all visit based data design factor of 1.33 when analysing three years cumulative data, the following provides an indication of the general levels of accuracy of all visit based MENE results: - When the sample size is around 50,000 visits, the data will generally be accurate to around +/-0.6% at the 95% confidence level. - When the sample size is around 20,000 visits, the data will generally be accurate to around +/-0.9% at the 95% confidence level. - When the sample size is around 10,000 visits, the data will generally be accurate to around +/-1.3% at the 95% confidence level. - Where the sample size is around 5,000 visits, the data will generally be accurate to around +/-1.8% at the 95% confidence level. - 4.16 Table 4-3 illustrates the design effects and design factors associated with the sample of selected visits and the sub-samples of visits taken to different specific types of place (as recorded at question five).

-Table 4-3 Levels of accuracy - selected visit based results
+Table 4-3 Levels of accuracy - selected visit based results Year 1 to Year 3 and cumulative total